 Every country, every city, and every area of the world is as unique as a fingerprint.
 We will be setting ourselves up for failure if we go by the one size fits all approach.
 The real world is full of twists and turns and it changes constantly.
 Hence we must tailor our approach based on the area.
 Understanding location and area-specific intricacies allow us to make this process of distribution as successful as possible.

-According to Accenture, making the best use of advanced data and analytics capabilities is as essential as the syringes and needles that will deliver the vaccines.
-The added value of the geospatial systems is the missing part of the puzzle.
+According to Accenture, making the best use of advanced location data and location analytics capabilities is as essential as the syringes and needles that will deliver the vaccines.
+The added value of the geospatial analytics systems is the missing part of the puzzle.
 In this mission to vaccinate the world, we have to use every resource at our disposal to make it successful.
 With millions awaiting this vaccine, let us do everything in our hands to make sure no one is left behind.